pmatias/arundeckrun/docs/source/user_guide/index.rst

 ------------------------

-An instance of the :py:class:`Rundeck <rundeck.client.Rundeck>` class is where you'll spend most with RundeckRun.
+An instance of the :py:class:`Rundeck <rundeck.client.Rundeck>` class is where you'll spend most with arundeckrun.
 If you want a more *raw* interface to the Rundeck API, check out the :py:class:`RundeckApi <rundeck.api.RundeckApi>` class.
 In this case, you'll definitely want to check out the `Rundeck API Reference`_.